How I Increased 2 Blogs’ Page Views By Over 2000%

-A little over a year ago, I was hired by a real estate company to manage two blogs: one realtor facing and the other consumer facing.
-I had a solid writing background but little to no experience in digital, social media, or content marketing.
-Little did I know, I had just entered the B2B and B2C content writing and marketing world, and I had a lot to learn.
+My first job in the digital marketing space was as a blog writer for a real estate lead generation company.
+There, I managed two blogs: one realtor facing and the other consumer facing.
+I had a solid writing background but little to no experience in digital, social media, or content marketing and—little did I know—had just entered the B2B and B2C content writing and marketing world.
+In other words, I had a lot to learn.

 How did I do it?
 Let’s start from the beginning.

 The first thing I set out to do was learn as much as I could as fast as I could about the topic I was writing about.
 Whether you’re a freelancer or an in-house content creator, you have to completely immerse yourself in your subject before even thinking about putting fingers to keyboard.

 First, start with a basic Google search and see who ranks for your given industry and/or topic at hand.
 Check out the blogs on these sites, and learn the names of those producing top-notch content.
 Keep your eyes peeled for list posts of key influencers and visit their respective websites and social media profiles.

 The more you learn not only about the topic, but about what type of content is effective in that particular space, will give you a good idea of what to write and how to write it.